jnmwangi/react-to-sinatra-api/README.md

 2. `bundle exec rake db:environment:set` to create the database file
 2. `bundle exec rake db:migrate` to create all the tables and the database updates
 3. `bundle exec rake myserver` to run the server for the database

+## Feature Development
+In the near feature, we will include the react application that consumes this API